Things to Consider When Designing .NET Applications

 • .NET provides properly structured blocks that can be used in your code to enforce the cleanup if the situation arises.
 For example, finally blocks or using statements can be used to ensure that resources are closed or released properly and in a timely fashion.

-Considerations for Crossings the Application Boundary
+Considerations for Crossings the Application boundary

-Applications live and run in their own territory defined by the Machine, Process, or Application Domains they are hosted in or deployed on.
+Applications live and run in their territory defined by the Machine, Process, or Application Domains they are hosted in or deployed on.
 In other words, if two applications communicate with each other across machines then a process r app domain there is a significant impact on the performance of the application.

-• Cross application domain.
-In .NET a process is optimized to have multiple application domains that can then host an application inside those app domains.
+• Cross application domain: In .NET a process is optimized to have multiple application domains that can then host an application inside those app domains.
 This is the most efficient boundary to cross because it is within the context of a single process.

-• Cross process.
-Crossing a process boundary significantly impacts performance.
+• Cross process: Crossing a process boundary significantly impacts performance.
 You should do so only when absolutely necessary.
 For example, you might determine that an Enterprise Services server application is required for security and fault tolerance purposes.

-• Cross machine.
-Crossing a machine boundary is the most expensive boundary to cross, due to network latency and marshaling overhead.
+• Cross machine: Crossing a machine boundary is the most expensive boundary to cross, due to network latency and marshaling overhead.
 Before introducing a remote server into your design, you need to consider the relative tradeoffs, including performance, security, and administration.

 Single Large Assemblies or Multiple Smaller Assemblies